What is a peripheral angiogram?

 A peripheral angiogram is a test that uses X-rays and dye to help your doctor find narrowed or blocked areas in one or more of the arteries that supply blood to your legs (View an animation of an angiogram).
 The test is also called a peripheral arteriogram.

 Doctors use a peripheral angiogram if they think blood is not flowing well in the arteries leading to your legs or, in rare cases, to your arms.
 The angiogram helps you and your doctor decide if a surgical procedure is needed to open the blocked arteries.
 Peripheral angioplasty is one such procedure.
 It uses a balloon catheter to open the blocked artery from the inside.
 A stent, a small wire mesh tube, is generally placed in the artery after angioplasty to help keep it open.
 Bypass surgery is another procedure.
 It re-routes blood around the blocked arteries.

 Serious risks and complications from peripheral angiograms are very unlikely.
 But in rare cases:

 - A thin tube (catheter) that doctors insert into your artery during a peripheral angiogram damages the artery.
-Emergency surgery may be needed to restore blood flow to the artery.

 - Your doctor will give you instructions about what you can eat or drink during the 24 hours before the test.